tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/05_exception_handling.md

         void call() throws E;
     }

-We'll change the old implementation of `transfer` and create lambdas to match the "shape" of the new functional interface.
+We'll change the old implementation of `transfer` and create lambdas to match the 'shape' of the new functional interface.
 I'll leave off the type for a moment.

     public void transfer(BankAccount a, BankAccount b, Integer amount) {
         ??? debit = () -> a.debit(amount);